-- (A) For the purposes of this section: - (1) "Bypass" means the intentional diversion of wastestreams from any portion of a User's treatment facility. - (2) "Severe property damage" means damage which can reasonably be expected to occur if the user did not elect to perform the bypass.
-Such impairment would be: substantial physical damage to property, damage to the treatment facilities which causes them to become inoperable, or substantial and permanent loss of natural resources which can reasonably be expected to occur in the absence of a bypass.
-Severe property damage does not mean economic loss caused by delays in production. - (a) Substantial physical damage to property; - (b) Damage to the user's treatment facilities which causes them to become inoperable; or - (c) Substantial and permanent loss of natural resources.
+- (A) For the purposes of this section: - (1) "Bypass" means the intentional diversion of wastestreams from any portion of a User's treatment facility. - (2) "Severe property damage" means substantial physical damage to property, damage to the treatment facilities which causes them to become inoperable, or substantial and permanent loss of natural resources which can reasonably be expected to occur in the absence of a bypass.
+Severe property damage does not mean economic loss caused by delays in production. - (B) A User may allow any bypass to occur which does not cause pretreatment standards or requirements to be violated, but only if it also is for essential maintenance to assure efficient operation.
+These bypasses are not subject to the provision of subsections (C) and (D) of this section.